 Section 7: Absences

-Any Board Member who misses three (3) regularly scheduled consecutive Council meetings without an excused absence may be removed from the Board.
+Any Board Member who misses three (3) regularly scheduled consecutive Council meetings may be removed from the Board.
 A removal vote will take place at the next regularly scheduled Neighborhood Council meeting whereupon the Board shall determine the validity of the absences before taking action on the potential removal of the Board Member.

 Section 8: Censure